 Participation: Persons with intellectual and developmental disabilities (IDD), regardless of ability level, are welcome to participate in sports and other programs offered by Special Olympics Washington.
 Individuals are eligible for training and competition at age eight and there is no upper age limit.
 Thousands of athletes and Unified partners take part in Special Olympics Washington activities.
 Worldwide, more than 5.7 million athletes compete in Special Olympics programs in 200 countries and jurisdictions.

-Funding: Special Olympics Washington is a registered 501(c) (3) non-profit organization supported entirely by individual, corporate, government and foundation funding.
+Funding and Financial Information: Special Olympics Washington is a registered 501(c) (3) non-profit organization supported entirely by individual, corporate, government and foundation funding.
 Athletes participate at no cost to themselves or their families.
+You can view our latest IRS Form 990 filing on IRS.gov or ProPublica.org.
+Special Olympics Washington’s Identification Number (EIN) is 91-0962383.
 We are a Four-Star Charity on Charity Navigator.
-In addition, you can view our latest IRS Form 990 filing on IRS.gov.

 Our Commitment to Inclusion, Diversity, Equity, and Access: Special Olympics Washington commits to building an inclusive, diverse, equitable and accessible community that empowers individuals with and without intellectual and developmental disabilities to celebrate their similarities and differences.
 Through our programming, we foster a community of belonging and inclusion for all.